Somebody asked me a simple question:

 It is a results question.

-It is hidden in how you use what you already own.
+That means your next meaningful result is often not hidden in another purchase.
+It is hidden in how well you use what you already own.

 There is nothing wrong with collecting guitars.